 Lunch in a typical restaurant located in the village.

-After lunch, we will continue the journey to Habarana where we will check-in, the rest of the day will be available to relax before the barbecue dinner.
+After having lunch, we will continue the journey to Habarana where we will check-in, the rest of the day will be available to relax before the barbecue dinner.

 Overnight at the hotel.